MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Evaluation

 \subsection{Accuracy recovery with continued pretraining}

-This section demonstrates the capability of the MoNE framework with the 25\% pruned OLMoE after continued pretraining.
+To evaluate performance recovery capabilities, we conducted continued pretraining on the 25\% compressed OLMoE model pruned by 100 Zyda2 samples, as only this model releases its pretraining dataset, OLMoE-mix-0924\footnote{\url{https://huggingface.co/datasets/allenai/OLMoE-mix-0924}}.
+The sequence length was set to 4096 and the global token size per step was 4M.
+Each pruned model was trained with 2B tokens, i.e., 512 steps, and the peak and minimum learning rate (lr) were 5e-5 and 5e-6, respectively.
+We employed the cosine lr scheduler with 50 warm up steps.
+Other hyperparameters were the same as the original configuration for OLMoE \citep{muennighoff2024olmoe}.
+All the experiments could run on a single H20 GPU, but we accelerated the training with 16 H20 GPUs.

 The results are summarized in Table \ref{continue pretrain}.
 This table shows that MoNE achieves the average accuracy closest to the original model with only 2B tokens from a pretraining dataset, demonstrating the promising capability of the MoNE computation framework.
-Besides, MC-SMoE and RS reclaim 8.54 and 14.02 average accuracy, indicating that expert pruning is not only effective to eliminate redundancy, but also relatively easier to recover performance with pretraining.
+Besides, MC-SMoE and RS reclaim 8.54 and 14.02 average accuracy, indicating that expert pruning is not only effective to eliminate redundancy, but also relatively easier to recover performance with continued pretraining.